guettli/programming-guidelines/README.rst

 If you do coding/programming to implement your backup of data, then you are on the wrong track.

-It is very likely that you will do it wrong, and this will be a big risk, if your context is backing up data.
+It is very likely that you will do it wrong, and this will be a big risk.

 Why?
 Because you will notice your fault if you try to recover your data.

 Compare this to an gadet app for a mobile phone.
 If this app fails, it is likely that the fault does not lead to data loss.

 **Use** a backup tool, even if you love to do programming.
 Configure it, but don't write it yourself.

+Same for data replication.
+Do not write code to do this.
+Use existing tools.

 Don't set up a SMTP daemon
 ..........................